shahincsejnu/kubernetes-stuffs/README.md

 ### Some important commands of kind

+- `cat ~/.kube/config` to print the configuration of kubernetes for the clusters
 - `kubectl config view` to see the clusters and their server and also current cluster
 - `kubectl config use-context kind-<cluster_name>` to switch to <cluster_name> cluster
 - `kubectl cluster-info --context kind-<cluster_name>` to see the <cluster_name> cluster info